exeeny/user_management/README.md

   - Admins can view, edit, delete, and assign roles to users.
 Management of additional user details such as department and position.
 Middleware-based security for admin-specific actions.
-Error handling for restricted actions and invalid inputs.
+Filtered search by name/email, department and position Download csv file(regular and if search was filtered) Error handling for restricted actions and invalid inputs.

 Tech Stack: